richardkmichael/carrierwave-activerecord/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+If you like the work we've done so far and you encounter some issues please invest some of your time to enhance the code and create a pull request.